-Intel Core i3 10100F is currently one of the best gaming processor for $100 and is capable of handling mid-end GPUs like RTX 3060 easily.
-It is compatible with LGA 1200 socket motherboard and will run on any chipset featuring this socket that includes the entry-level H410/H510 chipset or even the high-end Z490/Z590 chipset.
+Intel Core i3 10100F is currently one of the best gaming processors for $100 and is capable of handling mid-end GPUs like RTX 3060 easily.
+It is compatible with LGA 1200 socket motherboard and will run on any chipset featuring this socket including the entry-level H410/H510 chipset or even the high-end Z490/Z590 chipset.

 For most of us, upgrading too soon is not a viable option and therefore it is better to stick to an entry-level board that will be adequate for installing all your components and will help you save money to invest in a better graphics card or memory.

 You will, however, still need to look for a good motherboard no matter even if you are going with the H510 chipset as certain motherboards come with better connectivity and onboard features that will come in handy.
 So, I recommend the following motherboards for i3 10100F that will prove to be better than anything else.

 - Supports 11th and 10th Gen Intel Core Series...

 - Dual Channel Non-ECC Unbuffered DDR4, 2 DIMMs

 - Ultra-Fast M.2 with PCIe Gen3 X4 & SATA Interface

 - GIGABYTE Exclusive 8118 Gaming LAN with Bandwidth...

 Gigabyte H510M S2H is one of the most entry-level motherboards out there but has a good amount of ports and slots to support multiple components and peripherals.
 While on the H510, you won’t see a lot of expansion slots, all you need is a single PCI-E x16 slot and a single PCI-E x1 slot for graphics card and wifi card respectively available on it.